|

 the fabulously good looking, louche and decadent seeming cast, engaging

 the audience with some exaggerated posing and very dark posturing.
-Unfortunately

-to their cause and laughed in appreciation at appropriate moments.
-However
+were largely sympathetic to their cause and laughed in appreciation

-the sketches despite their immaculate literary pedigrees were more tv
+at appropriate moments.
+However the sketches despite their immaculate

-some of the most comfortable of all the temporary venues this year.
+the seats were soft and probably some of the most comfortable of all

-There was a fabulously visual ending to match the start but it was a
+to match the start but it was a relief to get out into the night to

-relief to get out into the night to find a cold beer.
-This theatre group
+find a cold beer.
+This theatre group is too conditioned by its academic

-is too conditioned by its academic origins to seek meaningful and intelligent
+origins to seek meaningful and intelligent literary material when it

-literary material when it can communicate far more meaning and be vastly
+can communicate far more meaning and be vastly more entertaining with

-more entertaining with a more basic and minimalist style.
-They can be
+a more basic and minimalist style.
+They can be far more riveting with

-far more riveting with a dark look than a quirky or cutting comment
+a dark look than a quirky or cutting comment and should work on 'less'

-and should work on 'less' being 'more' and perhaps desist from their
+being 'more' and perhaps desist from their far too self-conscious and

-far too self-conscious and precious, literary 'cleverness.'
+precious, literary 'cleverness.'

 The Decameron Project